rnascimento10/descolaapp/src/descola/README.md

 # Descola

-A beatful app for learn some concepts from ux on Flutter
+A beautiful app for learn some concepts from ux on Flutter